Zazarothh/wtop/README.md

 - Latitude
 - Longitude

-## Mock Mode and API Usage
+## API Usage

-WTOP can operate in two modes:

-- **Live Mode** (default): Uses the Weather.gov API to fetch real-time weather data
+WTOP uses the Weather.gov API to fetch real-time weather data:

 - No API key required as Weather.gov is a free public service
 - Optimized for US locations with accurate data

-- **Mock Mode**: Uses built-in sample data for testing and development
-  - Enable by setting `MOCK_MODE = True` in the script
-  - Great for testing or when internet access is limited
-  - Shows realistic data patterns with temperature variations
+- Data is automatically refreshed every 5 seconds

 ## Terminal Support